Fghurayri/portfolio/src/routes/posts/build-desktop-apps-with-tauri/index.md

 ![JWT Decoder App](https://res.cloudinary.com/fghurayri/image/upload/v1626803142/faisal.sh/build-desktop-apps-with-tauri/jwt-decoder-app_qhzf06.jpg)

 Tauri is a toolkit built in Rust to help developers build desktop apps using any web frontend framework.
+It is currently in Beta.
 I rebuilt an Electron app in Tauri to check the app's size/memory differences.

 | Metric | Electron | Tauri |
 | ------ | -------- | ----- |